dannyjnwong/dannyjnwong.github.io/_posts/2016-12-05-Producing-a-manuscript-for-journal-publication-in-R-Markdown.md

 - R Markdown
 ---

 I recently had my first paper written completely in R Markdown accepted for publication by a journal.
 I thought it would be a good opportunity to talk about my current workflow, since it's been a while since I last blogged.
-In some ways the paper itself is irrelevant, but if you're interested in seeing the paper in it's accepted manuscript format, [click here](dannyjnwong.github.io/assets/others/manuscript_accepted.pdf).
+In some ways the paper itself is irrelevant, but if you're interested in seeing the paper in its accepted manuscript format, [click here](https://dannyjnwong.github.io/assets/others/manuscript_accepted.pdf).

 The first thing about R Markdown is that it has a [YAML](https://en.wikipedia.org/wiki/YAML) configuration header.
 In my manuscript it looks like this: